 Lunch is taken on the farm, weather permitting on the terrace outside.

 Sight-seeing in the afternoon is a visit to the beautiful medieval village of St Cirq Lapopie, which sits on the top of a dramatic cliff face.
-The quaint vernacular stone buildings with brown tiled roofs are listed and preserved in their origional condition.
+The quaint vernacular stone buildings with brown tiled roofs are listed and preserved in their original condition.
 The narrow streets are flower filled and the many art galleries and craft workshops give the place a bohemian feel.
 Dinner at the farm.

-Day 3 Monday (4 hrs riding)
+Day 3 Monday (3hr30 riding)

 After breakfast set off for a lovely day's riding through the forest and grasslands of the rewilded Puy-Blanc, which is now a protected natural habitat on the site of an old clay quarry.
 Picnic beside the lake and watch the wildlife.

-Day 4 Tuesday
+Day 4 Tuesday (2hr30 riding)

 Breakfast is followed by a morning ride on the Causse de Quercy National Park, where river gorges cut into the limestone plateau, up to the Menhir de Belinac, a prehistoric standing stone.
 Human activity has been in evidence in this area for thousands of years and after lunch at the farm we visit the vast and unforgetable Pech Merle cave network with its dramatic stalactite and stalagmite formations.
 The site boasts remarkable 20 000 year old prehistoric murals and is one of the few places which allow you to enter the cavern and actually experience the origional artworks.
 Dinner at the farm.

-Day 5
+Day 5 Wednesday

 After breakfast, today's first excursion is to the spectacular Gouffre de Padirac, a 75m deep chasm which leads to a fantastic underground river cave network which we can explore by boat.